marcchehab/microbit-maqueen/README.md

-# micromaqueen-python
+# microbit-maqueen
-Python functions for DFRobot Micro:Maqueen platform.
+Python functions for DFRobot Maqueen Robot.
 Main difference in this fork are docstrings and that it's not implemented as a class.
+Also, [maqueen_boilerplate.hex](maqueen_boilerplate.hex) is a project file you can directly use in [the microbit online editor](https://python.microbit.org/v/3/reference).

 ## Usage
 Sample program for testing front LEDs, reading distance, patrol and controlling motors: